PatrikMaki/docker-swarm-demo/README.md

 # docker-swarm-demo

-Demo system built using docker swarm
+Demo system built using docker swarm.
+This can be used instead of Kubernetes on self hosted setups

 ## Physical setup